Om Prakash Chautala: Political career

 Chautala was released from the Tihar Jail on 2 July 2021 after serving nine and a half years of a 10-year prison sentence.
 His early release was due to a decision of the Delhi government to reduce prison populations to manage the COVID-19 pandemic.

+Chautala completed his matriculation and intermediate education in 2021 at the age of 87.

+Controversies

 Recruitment scam

 In June 2008 OP Chautala and 53 others were charged in connection with the appointment of 3,206 junior basic teachers in the state of Haryana during 1999–2000.
 In January 2013 a New Delhi court sentenced Chautala and his son Ajay Singh Chautala to ten years' imprisonment under various provisions of the IPC and the Prevention of Corruption Act.
 Chautala was found guilty of illegally recruiting over 3,000 unqualified teachers.
 A CBI investigation was ordered by the Supreme Court based on a writ filed by the former director of primary education Sanjeev Kumar, a 1989 batch IAS officer.

-His sentence has been upheld by the Delhi High Court and the Supreme Court.
+His sentence was upheld by the Delhi High Court and the Supreme Court.